 - Official transcripts must be issued directly to you and mailed/couriered as part of your hardcopy documents package to the address listed above.
 AU is not responsible for the delay/loss of transcripts sent directly to the University.

 Additional Materials for all Programs

 - Applicants with international credit (completed outside Canada and the US) must request a course-by-course educational assessment from a member of the Alliance of Credential Evaluation Services of Canada (members include: World Education Services (WES) or International Credential Evaluation Service (ICES)).
-The assessment must be dated within two years of the application deadline.
-If your assessment was issued more than two years prior to the deadline, it must be reassessed or reissued by the credentialing agency prior to your package submission.
+The assessment must be dated within five years of the application deadline.
+If your assessment was issued more than five years prior to the deadline, it must be reassessed or reissued by the credentialing agency prior to your package submission.

 - Applicants without Canadian citizenship must provide a photocopy of either permanent resident documentation or study authorization/permit.

 - Proof of English Language Proficiency.
 See the English Language Proficiency Requirements.

 - Applicants requesting transfer credit for courses taken outside Athabasca University must review the Transfer Credit page and follow the steps provided.

 - Note: All transcripts, references, test scores, and other documents become the property of Athabasca University and will not be returned to the applicants or forwarded to another program or institute.